-When the legal form of a separate vehicle effectively means that the assets and liabilities held there are the assets and liabilities of the separate vehicle and not the assets and liabilities of the parties, then the analysis of the legal form indicates that that the arrangement is a joint venture.
-However, the terms of the contractual arrangement and other relevant facts and circumstances, as discussed below, can override this preliminary conclusion (IFRS 11.B23).
+When the legal form of a separate vehicle effectively means that the assets and liabilities held there are the assets and liabilities of the separate vehicle and not the assets and liabilities of the parties, then the analysis of the legal form indicates that the arrangement is a joint venture.
+However, the terms of the contractual arrangement and other relevant facts and circumstances, can override this preliminary conclusion (IFRS 11.B23).

 On the other hand, when a legal form of a separate vehicle does not confer separation between the parties and the separate vehicle (i.e. the assets and liabilities held in the separate vehicle are the parties’ assets and liabilities), the joint arrangement is a joint operation (IFRS 11.B24).

 A separate vehicle is defined as a separately identifiable financial structure, including separate legal entities or entities recognised by statute, regardless of whether those entities have a legal personality (IFRS 11.Appendix A).